-Education Policy Score: 6

-Denmark claims top levels in education spending, but not in achievement.
+Education Policy Score: 6 Denmark claims top levels in education spending, but not in achievement.
 Danish pupils have not scored well on the Program for International Student Assessment (PISA) problem-solving tests.
-In the latest PISA findings from 2009, Denmark was number 16 overall, 13 in mathematics, 19 in reading and 20 in science, results many Danes view as still not good enough.
-For performance to get better, teacher training would have to improve and attitudes toward education reform would have to change.
+In the PISA findings from 2009, Denmark was number 16 overall, 13 in mathematics, 19 in reading and 20 in science, results many Danes viewed as not good enough.
+To address this situation a number of initiatives have recently been taken and there is an ongoing discussion on the need for additional measures.